corona-warn-app/cwa-documentation/solution_architecture.md

     </details>

-4. **Date range** - the user indicates that he/she has symptoms and provides a date range (e.g. "within the last week", "1 to 2 weeks ago", "more than 2 weeks ago")
+4. **Date range** - the user has symptoms and provides a date range (e.g. "within the last week", "1 to 2 weeks ago", "more than 2 weeks ago")

     <details>
     <summary>Figure 20: Determine DSOS for 'Date range'</summary>